Lemez/lemez.github.io/_posts/2015-10-10-whos-playing-whom-world-music-and-soft-power.md

 <p>Colin Hicks is a cultural broker who spent 18 years as the Cultural Attache for the Quebec Government Office in London.

-{% include JB/video yt_id="zqinwtbAsLQ" text="The biggest Quebecois export of all time."%}
+{% include JB/video id="zqinwtbAsLQ" text="The biggest Quebecois export of all time."%}

 <blockquote >
 <p>What happened during the 2nd Iraq war was that George Bush forgot the central tenet of diplomacy – the reputation of your country is your major asset.”
 One problem of cultural diplomacy he sees is that what governments want out of musicians and what constitutes good art is not necessarily the same thing.
 I've seen a lot of artists become instruments of diplomacy provided they were saying the right things.
 When they were on message they were funded, when they weren't, they weren't.